A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product

 \section{Introduction}

-Two-dimensional dilaton gravity has proved to be a powerful tool in describing black holes both at the classical and quantum levels, providing an effective description of the near horizon dynamics generally obtained as a dimensional reduction from a higher dimensional theory \cite{GRUMILLER2002327, BANKS1991649, IKEDA1994435}.
-Among these models, Jackiw-Teitelboim gravity (JT)~\cite{Jackiw:1982hg,TeitelboimGHS2D,Jackiw:GTGON} has attracted much attention recently, because of its holographic duality with one-dimensional Sachdev–Ye–Kitaev model (SYK), which provides a concrete and solvable realization of the near $\operatorname{AdS}_2 /\operatorname{CFT}_1$ correspondence \cite{PolchinskiADS, maldacenaConformal, MertensBackreaction, CvetiDictionary}.
-In the JT/SYK case~\cite{SachdevRN}, the duality lies in a shared one dimensional Schwarzian dynamic sector, which describes the low energy/strong coupling regime of the SYK model \cite{SachHolo} as well as the boundary dynamics induced by the Gibbons-Hawking-York (GHY) term in the JT theory.
-In the case of JT gravity, the reduction of GHY term to the Schwarzian action at the boundary has been computed explicitly \cite{Iliesiu, Mertens} to give
+Two-dimensional dilaton gravity has proved to be a powerful tool in describing black hole physics at the classical and quantum level as an effective description of the near-horizon dynamics obtained from dimensional reduction~\cite{GRUMILLER2002327, BANKS1991649, IKEDA1994435}.
+Among these models, Jackiw-Teitelboim gravity (JT)~\cite{Jackiw:1982hg,TeitelboimGHS2D,Jackiw:GTGON} has attracted much attention recently, because of its holographic duality with the one-dimensional Sachdev–Ye–Kitaev model (SYK), which provides a concrete and solvable realization of the (near) $\operatorname{AdS}_2 /\operatorname{CFT}_1$ correspondence \cite{PolchinskiADS, maldacenaConformal, MertensBackreaction, CvetiDictionary}.
+In the JT/SYK case~\cite{SachdevRN}, the duality lies in a shared one-dimensional Schwarzian dynamical sector, which describes the low-energy/strong-coupling regime of the SYK model \cite{SachHolo}, as well as the boundary dynamics induced by the Gibbons-Hawking-York (GHY) term in the JT theory.
+In the case of JT gravity, the reduction of the GHY term to the Schwarzian action at the boundary has been computed explicitly (see~\cite{Mertens} and references therein) to give